Parvatheeswarar temple, Tiruthelicheri

 Circumambulatory Passage

-The circumambulatory corridor around the sanctum contains the idols of the 63 Nayanmars, Narthana Ganapathi, Surya, and Saneeswaran.
-On the eastern side is the sannidhi of Muruga with Valli and Deivanai.
-The Goshta deities—Dakshinamurthy, Lingodbhava, and Durga—are also present.
-Notably, Saneeswara has a dedicated sannidhi within this prakaram.
+The inner circumambulatory corridor surrounding the sanctum houses several important sannidhis and idols, including those of the 63 Nayanmars, Narthana Ganapathi, Surya, and Saneeswaran.
+On the eastern side stands the sannidhi of Muruga accompanied by Valli and Deivanai.
+The Goshta deities—Dakshinamurthy, Lingodbhava, and Durga—are also enshrined here.
+A distinctive feature of this temple is the presence of a separate and dedicated sannidhi for Saneeswaran within the prakaram, attracting devotees seeking relief from planetary afflictions.

 Sacred Water Bodies